-The second issue -- your wife's job history gaps and self-employment -- likely present a more significant issue when you apply for a mortgage.
+The second issue -- your wife's employment gaps and self-employment -- likely present a more significant issue when you apply for a mortgage.
 Most lenders require a two year job history for self-employed borrowers, as verified by the applicant's tax returns.
-In some cases an employment history of only a year is required if the self-employed applicant previously worked in a similar field.
-We provide a comprehensive overview of the employment history requirement for a mortgage for you to review.
+In some cases an employment history of only a year is required if the applicant previously worked in a similar field and earns a consistent amount of income.

 The challenge is that when you combine a relatively short self-employed work history with an extended employment gap, my sense is that the lender is not going to include your wife's income in your loan application.
 A lender may be willing to work with a short job history or a lengthy employment break but both of these issues combined may be too much to overcome.

 In this scenario it may better if you apply for the mortgage as a sole applicant because you do not want your wife's business expenses to be counted as debt if your loan application does not include her income.

 Use ourTwo Person Mortgage Qualification Calculatorto determine what size mortgage two people can afford based on their monthly gross income and debt payments

 My recommendation is that you contact multiple lenders in the table below to understand how they would handle your unique situation.
 Explain your and your wife's circumstances and determine if it makes more sense to apply for the loan as co-borrowers or as a sole borrower.
 My initial reaction is that it may be best for you to apply as a sole applicant but your circumstances are relatively unusual so you do not know definitively until you speak with lenders.